 The ‘Minimum Spread’ is the lowest spread we quote on the respective FX pair and is a variable spread which is based on the live feed provided to us by leading banks and liquidity providers.
 As it is variable, it can fluctuate during the trading day depending on liquidity and volatility.

 The ‘Average Spread’ is a time-weighted average taken from all quotes over a one-month period, and is updated regularly to show the latest data.
 The average spread, taking in to account all spreads quoted, still works out considerably cheaper than our current ‘Fixed Spreads’ and likely to be lower than what you are paying elsewhere.

 After installing Tradefair PRO, click on the desktop icon.
 Enter your login name and password, then choose either demo or live from the system dropdown depending on your account type.
 Click the Login button and Tradefair PRO will open.

 Your login and password should have been sent to you in an email when you open an account.
-If you have problems or receive an error when logging in, start a live chat with us for help.
+If you have problems or receive an error when logging in, for help.

 Click here for more information.